networknt/light-doc/content/en/tutorial/eventuate/account-management/test.md

 {"accountId":"0000015cf5084627-0242ac1200090001","balance":12355}
 ```

-The json format result include system generated account id for new opened account:
+The json format result includes the system generated account id for a new opened account:
 "accountId":"0000015cf5084627-0242ac1200090001".
 Get the account id (A2) from your real result and
 save it in a text file.
 It will be used to link with customer (C2) in "Link account to customer" service call.

 ##### Create new customer (C2):

-* On customer command side, system sends the CreateCustomerCommand and applies CustomerCreatedEvent event.
+* On the customer command side, the system sends the CreateCustomerCommand and applies CustomerCreatedEvent event.
-* On customer view side, system subscribes the CustomerCreatedEvent by registering event handlers.
+* On the customer view side, the system subscribes to the CustomerCreatedEvent by registering event handlers.
 In the
 example, system will process event and save customer to local database.

 ```